 Music Submission: If you wanna send us a video or a track, please use SubmitHub.

 It’s a platform that was created by Jason Grishkoff from Indie Shuffle.
 Basically, it’s a place where you can find labels, influential blogs, music-sharing YouTube channels, etc., all in one location.
 Directly submitting your song to your selected tastemaker-targets is super easy, and you’ll receive an answer in no more than 48 hours, with at least 10 words of feedback.
 If you want to have more information about SubmitHub, you should check on this article.
 Be aware that we close our Submithub profile during the weekend.
+Please consider that we shut down our Submithub during weekends so if you can’t send your music to us, try one or days later!

 Music Submission: Do you wanna submit a whole EP or LP?
 Reach us on HumanHuman.